Biography of Dr. Bhimrao Ambedkar

 “Education is the weapon with which a person can change his destiny.”

-Birth, Family Background and Social Status
+Birth, Family Background and Social Status of Dr. Bhimrao Ambedkar

 Effects of social discrimination

-In Short — Quick Facts
+In Short — Quick Facts About Dr. Bhimrao Ambedkar

-- Full name: Bhimrao Ramji Ambedkar
+- Full name: Dr. Bhimrao Ramji Ambedkar

-- Born: 14 April 1891, Mhow (Madhya Pradesh)
+- Born: 14 April 1891

-- Died: 6 December 1956, Delhi
+- Died: 6 December 1956

 Foreign Education and Degrees of Dr. Bhimrao Ambedkar